Trick Measurement Techniques

 Threaded bottom-bracket shells

 The standard British/Italian/ISO hub external threading for a freewheel or fixed sprocket matches the internal British and ISO left bottom-bracket cup threading.
 The threading on older Uniglide-compatible Shimano cassette bodies is the same.
 So, I know this sounds a bit weird, but you can actually thread a hub or cassette body into a bottom-bracket shell.
 This trick is useful because many bottom-bracket cups have obscure markings, or no markings.
 It is also easier to thread in a hub shell or cassette body than a bottom bracket cup, and so the test runs quicker.
 Our "mix and match" table in the bottom-bracket cribsheet shows what happens if you try this trick with a shell with a different threading, allowing you to identify the other threadings based on the British/ISO threading.
-In this way, you can make sure that a bottom bracket is not - or French-threaded.
 Note also that British/ISO, Raleigh and Swiss right-hand bottom-brackets are left-threaded, while French and Italian ones are right-threaded, another important point of identification.

 Threading a rear hub into a bottom bracket shellThreading a Shimano Uniglide-compatible cassette body into a hub shell